 Electroencephalography (EEG) is a neurophysiological test that measures changes in neuronal activity associated with current flows in the extracellular space produced by local field potentials.
 Such field potentials can be either excitatory, also known as excitatory postsynaptic potentials (EPSP,) or inhibitory, also known as inhibitory postsynaptic potentials (IPSP) in nature.
 EEG tracing records not only the physiologic cortical activity, but inevitably also captures fields of electrical activity generated by other sources such as cardiac, myogenic, and electromagnetic, among others.
 It is substantial for the electroencephalographer to be able to distinguish normal physiologic brain activity from those recorded from non-physiologic sources.
 Such knowledge is critical to avoid EEG misinterpretation.

-Basal cortical rhythms are physiologic alpha-range rhythms that present in normal healthy brains.
-They encompass 3 rhythms: (1) Alpha rhythm, (2) Mu rhythm, and (3) Third rhythm.
+Basal cortical rhythms are physiologic rhythms that present in normal healthy brains.
+The alpha rhythms encompass 3 rhythms: (1) Alpha rhythm, (2) Mu rhythm, and (3) Third rhythm (may also occur in theta range).
 Not a lot is known about the Third rhythm.
 Wickets rhythm is considered a fragmented Third rhythm and will be discussed in depth.

 Rhythm is a term used in electrophysiology to describe continuous, repetitive, EEG activity that occurs without interruption.
 Alpha rhythm is a descriptive term where alpha refers to the mature normal frequency that falls in alpha range 8 to 13 per second.
 The terms posterior basic rhythm (PBR) and posterior dominant rhythm (PDR) are used interchangeably to infer the same.
 The term alpha rhythm should be differentiated from “alpha frequency” that describes an EEG activity falls in 8 to 13 per second.
 It takes the normal brain until 8 to 10 years of age to achieve the normal occipital alpha frequency.
 Therefore, the term Alpha rhythm shall be reserved for adult use, and avoided in pediatrics and perhaps among inexperienced practitioners.
 EEG lab reports use the terms PBR or PDR interchangeably when referring to Alpha rhythm.
 The term PBR will be used in this discussion.
 The International Federation of Societies for Electroencephalography and Clinical Neurophysiology (IFSECN) has proposed the following criteria that define the PBR in adults as “a rhythm that has the frequency of 8 to 13 per second (also known as Hertz [Hz]), and an amplitude of 15 to 45 microvolts.
 It is seen maximally during relaxed wakefulness distributed over the occipital head regions.
 It is enhanced by eye closure under physical relaxation and mental inactivity, and blocked by (i.e., disappears) or attenuated (i.e., decreases in amplitude) by visual and mental effort”.
 Such a holistic definition encompasses 3 main criteria to identify such rhythm: morphology, reactivity, and location.
 All three criteria have to be present in order to identify this essential rhythm correctly.
 The absence of any of these features shall question the EEG activity of interest.